NRCan/CanFlood/docs/source/tutorials.rst

 6.13.1.
 Setup the Analysis
 ==========================

+..
+JAMIE: I think we need to be more consistent with our formatting.
+Let's use *italics* to refer to tools, dialog windows, or tabs.
+Let's use 'quotes' anytime we're referring to a label on the UI (e.g., buttons) or some parameter or value.
+..
+JAMIE: also, be careful each line/sentence is capitalized.

 Launch the *Sensitivity Analysis* |targetImage| dialog from the Plugins>CanFlood menu.
 Navigate to the *Setup* menu, select your working directory, set the filepaths to 'relative', then specify your main model control file and 'Model Level' = 'L2' as shown below:

 ..
-JAMIE: dont work in a directory called 'MainModel' this is confusing. the tool creates a suite of equivalent candidate models in the working directory one of which is the 'base' model (identical to the mainmodel).
+JAMIE: dont work in a directory called 'MainModel' this is confusing. the tool creates a suite of equivalent candidate models in the working directory one of which is the 'base' model (identical to the mainmodel), so this would result in a folder mainmodel/basemodel.

 .. image:: /_static/tutorials_6_13_img_1.JPG